lsst-ts/ts_tma_tma-documentation_verifications_lts-103-mcs/README.md

 ## 3.10.1 Local Operation

-This is done with the Handle Held Device (HHD).
+This is done with the Handle Held Device (HHD), see manual.

 ### 3.10.1.1 Local Operation Performance Limits

-This can be configured using settings, accessible by restricted user level in the EUI.
+This can be configured using settings, accessible by restricted user level in the EUI/HHD, see manual.

 ## 3.10.2 Remote Operation